Creating a new Distribution¶

 - Hook into the process after saving configuration to trigger actions dependent on configuration values

-- Deliver dependent extensions (e.g., customized versions or extensions not available through TER)
+- Deliver dependent extensions if needed (e.g., customized versions or extensions not available through TER)

 A distribution is a special kind of extension.
 The first step is thus to create a new extension.
 Start by registering an extension key, which will be the unique identifier of your distribution.